MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 1. During the same session in which you published the service, download the Swagger-based JSON file specific to this service so that you or other authenticated users can test and consume the service.
 This Swagger file is generated when the service was published.
 It will be downloaded to the local file system.

-   See Step 3 below for code to get this file after the session ends.
+   See part 3 below for code to get this file after the session ends.

    ```
    swagger <- api$swagger()